 The MCR website lists forthcoming events.
 You are very welcome to attend these.

 The members of the MCR want to help you feel at home at Downing and enjoy life in Cambridge to the fullest when you are here.
-If you find yourself in Cambridge during Freshers' Week you are most welcome to participate in any of the events listed to enable you to meet some like-minded, friendly people.
+If you find yourself in Cambridge during Freshers' Week you are most welcome to participate in any of the 'orange' events listed here to enable you to meet some like-minded, friendly people.

 The MCR's Facebook page is Downing MCR Events.
 You will automatically be added to the MCR mailing list through which their events are advertised.
-All graduate students are automatically members of the MCR (Middle Combination Room).
+All postgraduate students are automatically members of the MCR (Middle Combination Room).

 As part of your College membership you also receive life membership of the Downing Alumni Association.